 I discovered the Italian-designed Dottus metal shoe cabinets at a local Container Store and immediately knew I found an answer to our problem.
 The white epoxy coated finish blends with the surrounding white walls, and the slim profile camouflages the cabinets even more.
 We now have quick access to several of our everyday shows without them being sprawled on the floor.

 - 20″ x 6″ x 41″ h

 - Textured epoxy coated metal structure, available in platinum or white.

-- Included are plastic bars, 1 per drawer, which horizontally lock in on both sides to help secure shoes when the drawers are folded close.
+- Included are plastic bars – 1 per drawer – locking in on both sides to help secure shoes when the drawers are folded close.